Shaaali/identity-apps/docs/guides/applications/web-app/web-app-oidc-general.md

 If you have your own traditional web application, you can refer this guide to learn how to authenticate users to the application using Asgardeo with OpenID Connect.

-## Configure an application in Asgardeo
+## Configure your application in Asgardeo

 Create an application in Asgardeo that represents your web application.